joshlangner/ejspeed/README.md

 ## Logical

 * Don't learn another syntax.
-Executes vanilla Javascript, or use helper libraries like Underscore or Moment.js
+Write vanilla Javascript, or use helper libraries like Underscore or Moment.js
 * Formatting is immediately recognizable by programmers coming from .NET, Java and even PHP
 * Provides clear distinction between precompiled (pre-rendered) and post-compiled (bound in the DOM) contexts
 * Built-in template caching